matkatmusic/PFMCPP_Project1/README.md

 - **DO NOT click 'Merge pull request'**.
 #
 ## 4) Wait for me to review your work.
-Send me a Direct Message in Slack with your Pull Request link While you're waiting, take a look at your Pull Request.
+- Send me a Direct Message in Slack with your Pull Request link and Replit project link
+- Pin this message in our DM thread.

+While you're waiting, take a look at your Pull Request.
 You'll see exactly what I see, and you might even spot some things that you missed when looking at your project source files, like formatting issues.
 Once I receive the PR link: I will review the assignment.